 Obama and the National Christmas Tree

-Helping kick off the National Park Service Centennial in 2016, the theme of the 2015 National Christmas Tree paid ode to this momentous occasion, trimmed with sparkling gold ribbon and silvery white stars and lights, colors and trappings that are traditionally used for milestone celebrations.
+Helping kick off the National Park Service Centennial in 2016, the theme of the 2015 National Christmas Tree paid ode to this important event.
+The tree was trimmed with sparkling gold ribbon and silvery white stars and lights, colors and trappings that are traditionally used for milestone celebrations.
 The Lighting Ceremony itself interwove the Centennial theme.
 Everyone that took to the stage that evening – from President Obama to musical talent – had the opportunity to shine a spotlight on their personal connection to national parks.